Add stablecoin checkout without rebuilding payments

 This article works best as part of a broader rollout cluster, not as a standalone read.

-Stablecoin checkout works only when payment operations are boring in the best possible way.
-If your support and finance teams cannot explain what happened to a payment quickly, the launch is not ready to expand.
+Stablecoin checkout works only when payment status is boring in the best possible way.
+If the business cannot explain what happened to a payment quickly, the launch is not ready to expand.

-- Define how your team handles delayed confirmations, wrong-network attempts, and refunds.
+- Define how delayed confirmations, wrong-network attempts, and refunds are handled.

 - Keep reporting grouped by quoted currency, chain, and payment status.